ranga4all1/de-retail-sales/README.md

                 - Viewer + Storage Admin + Storage Object Admin + BigQuery Admin + Artifact registry reader + Artifact registry writer + Cloud run developer + Cloud SQL Admin + Service account token creator
             - click "Done".

-            Note: In case you of permissions issues, you can add "owner" role and test.
+            Note: In case of permissions issues, you can add "owner" role and test.
 Once it works, move back to granular access by adding only missing roles.

         - After you create your service account, download keys.
             - Select your service account from the list.